MIT-Emerging-Talent/ET6-practice-code-review/README.md

- # 404s -Turning Errors Into Excellence
+# 404s - Turning Errors Into Excellence

 ## 🌟 Welcome to the 404s Repository – Where We Celebrate Every Step of the Journey,
 **Even the "404" Moments!🌟**

 At **404s**, we turn "not found" into "newly discovered."
 We celebrate our coding journey with a strong focus on **teamwork**, **collaboration**, and **creativity**.